-- Neighbors of accommodations with noise restrictions may not appreciate a bored Puggle resident.
+- Neighbors with noise restrictions may not appreciate a bored Puggle resident.

-- He is very affectionate and will require a daily dose of cuddles and attention from his family.
+- He is very affectionate and will require consistent attention from his family.

 - The Puggle needs a patient master who will not give up on his training.